-Each manager operates within mandated investment management agreements and targets determined by the Council's Pension Committee.

-Overall investment strategy is the responsibility of the Pension Committee, which consists of eight councillors.
+Each fund manager operates within mandated investment management agreements and targets determined by the Council's Pension Committee.
+Overall investment strategy is the responsibility of the Pension Committee which consists of eight councillors.

-In 2021/22 the Pension Committee received advice from the Executive Director Corporate Services, the Borough Solicitor and other officers, as well as the fund managers and the following professional consultants:
+In 2022/23, the Pension Committee received advice from the Executive Director Corporate Services, the Borough Solicitor and other officers as well as the fund managers and the following professional consultants:

-- Hymans Robertson LLP (Actuarial & Benefit Services) - Isio (Investment Consultancy) - Karen Shackleton (Independent Investment Advisor) - PIRC (Corporate Governance Services)
+- Hymans Robertson LLP (Actuarial & Benefit Services) - Isio Group Limited (Investment Consultancy) - Karen Shackleton (Independent Investment Advisor) - Pensions & Investment Research Consultants Limited (PIRC) (Corporate Governance Services)

-Committee meetings are held quarterly.
-The details of the meetings, including agendas, minutes and regular reports on the Fund's performance, can be found through the Pension Committee website: http://democracy.camden.gov.uk/ieListMeetings.aspx?CommitteeId=652
+Pension Committee meetings are held quarterly and the details of the meetings, including agendas, minutes and regular reports on the Fund's performance can be found through the Pension Committee website: http://democracy.camden.gov.uk/ieListMeetings.aspx?Committeeld=652

-The market value of the assets (including cash & income receivable) held by the Fund Managers, the Custodian and the Council as at 31 March 2022 is as follows:
+The market value of the assets (including cash & income receivable) held by the fund managers, the custodian and the Council as at 31 March 2023 is as follows: